-Geopolitical risks remain elevated, with concerns focused on the potential for further escalation in the Middle East conflict and Russia's war in Ukraine.
-The Middle East conflict has intensified as the direct military clashes between Israel and Iran along with its terrorist proxies, increase the risk of an outright regional war.
+The ongoing war in Ukraine and the risk that U.S. military support may potentially be reduced, continue to increase European concerns and may lead to heightened uncertainty and business disruption.
+Meanwhile, the risk of a Middle East conflict remains elevated, despite the fragile temporary ceasefire agreed between Israel and Hamas, and the fact that Iran and its terrorist proxies have been weakened by Israel's military strikes and the collapse of the Assad regime in Syria.
 While the market reaction remains contained thus far, a further escalation could lead to negative impacts including higher oil prices, volatility in the markets and supply chain disruption which may in turn impact Deutsche Bank's risk profile.
-There are few signs that the war in Ukraine will be resolved in the near-term, and the potential for reduced U.S. military support for Ukraine after the U.S. election may embolden Russia and its allies to step up aggression leading to heightened uncertainty and business disruption.

-Amidst Russia's ongoing war in Ukraine, further sanctions packages have been introduced in 2024.
-New sanctions, as well as countermeasures by the Russian government, continue to increase complexity of operations and create conflict of law situations.
+Further sanctions against Russia, as well as countermeasures by the Russian government, continue to increase complexity of operations and create conflict of law situations.
 Against the challenging sanctions backdrop, banks have been implicated in economic disputes of and with counterparties which could result in costs or losses which would not occur in the normal course of business.
 While an immediate adverse impact to assets in Russia was averted, the recent Russian court orders against various western banks pose downside risk.
-This regulatory environment or other restrictions could result in accounting losses or the loss of control over Deutsche Bank's subsidiaries or assets.
-Any of these risks could disrupt business and lead to material losses.